For the most current graduation information see the Admissions and Records website.

 |Summer Session||June 1|

-- Complete 15 semester, degree-applicable units "in residence".
-This means that a student must complete a minimum of 15 degree-applicable units in person or through Web College at TMCC.
-This applies to all associate degrees and certificates of achievement.
-Developmental courses are not degree applicable.
-Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Dual Credit through Washoe County Schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red cross are not considered in residence.
+2. Complete 15 semester, degree-applicable units "in residence" for Associate degrees and Certificates of Achievement or complete 32 semester, degree applicable units "in residence" for Bachelor degrees.
+This means that a student must complete a minimum of 15 or 32 degree-applicable units at TMCC.
+Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red Cross are not considered "in residence" units.

 All graduating students are encouraged to participate in Commencement, which is held at the close of the Spring semester each year.
-At that time, all degrees and certificates of achievement are conferred upon the Fall, Spring and Summer graduates for the year.
+At that time, all degrees and certificates of achievement are conferred upon the Fall, Spring, and Summer graduates for the year.
 Diplomas are not handed out at Commencement.
+Please see the Commencement website for additional information.

 TMCC is pleased to provide the following information regarding our institution's graduation/completion and transfer-out rates.
 The information is provided in compliance with the Higher Education Act of 1965, as amended.
-The rates reflect the graduation, completion and transfer-out status of students who enrolled during the 2011-2012 school year and for whom 150% of the normal time-to-completion has elapsed.
+The rates reflect the graduation, completion and transfer-out status of students who enrolled during the Fall 2015 semester and for whom 150% of the normal time-to-completion has elapsed.

 Questions related to this report should be directed to: